Wireless Speakers for Surround Sound? Don’t Ask, it’s a Mess

 Reinventing the Home Theater Wheel?

-And another problem is that you’re limited to ground-level placement.
+However, you will likely be limited to ground-level placement.
 That’s right, no hanging these speakers on the wall or putting them up on shelves, unless you want to look at dangling power cords or do some custom electrical work to get outlets up behind the speakers.

 So there you have it.
 As you can see, wireless surround sound is not a pretty picture, anyway you cut it.
 And really, even if you are lucky enough to get away with going the cheapest route (Bluetooth), by the time you spring for a transmitter / receiver rig and a suitable remote amplifier, you could probably hire someone to run wiring to your back speakers.
 Or, you could save money by doing the wiring yourself.